GianlucaBortoli/httpd-log-monitor/README.md

 ## Known limitations
 The library used for tailing the log file (https://github.com/hpcloud/tail) has known problems under Windows (see [here](https://github.com/hpcloud/tail/labels/Windows)).
-This tool has been tested on Ubuntu Linux, but Max OSx should be fine as well.
+This tool has been tested on Ubuntu Linux, but Apple's macOS should be fine as well.